min69u/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## When is a door not a door?
+When it's ajar.